Scott Aaronson wins Alan T. Waterman Award

 Question: how do these relate to the classical statistical notions of confidence region and Baysian credible interval?
 Tell us in the comments!

 The authors use two different techniques to achieve these results.
 RBK’s results use a likelihood ratio function in the setting of iid measurements.
-The region is the set of states for which the likelihood function is larger than some threshold epsilon which was chosen a priori.
+The region is the set of states for which the likelihood function is larger than some threshold $latex epsilon$ which was chosen a priori.
 The proof involves a classical statistical analysis.
 The construction by MC and RR is defined as the region in state space which contains the MLE with high probability with respect to Hilbert-Schmidt measure, but enlarged by a tiny factor.
 The proof in this case uses a postselection technique for quantum channels.

 Here Matthias wants to give a new proof that was custom-made for QIP!
 It uses likelihood ratio regions for general measurements in a new way that all three authors came up with together.
 We can credit QIP with the result because the program committee forced Matthias+Renato to merge their talk with Robin Blume-Kohout’s.
 But the two papers had different assumptions, different techniques and different results!
 After discussing how to combine their proofs for pedagogical reasons (there wasn’t time to present both, and it also wouldn’t be so illuminating), they realized that they could use Matthias + Renato’s assumptions (which are more general) and Robin’s method (which is simpler) to get a result that is (more or less) stronger than either previous result.